Funeral Planning

 Verifying the "Chain of Custody"

-A common fear is receiving the wrong ashes.
-In 2025, reputable providers use a rigorous "Chain of Custody" system.
-This involves a unique, heat-resistant metal ID tag that follows the deceased from the moment of transport through the cremation process and is ultimately returned with the ashes.
+A common worry is receiving the wrong ashes.
+Reputable providers use a chain-of-custody system: a unique, heat-resistant metal ID tag (often a stainless steel disc) stays with the deceased from transport through the cremation process and is returned with the ashes.
+Ask the provider to explain their process if you want reassurance.

-The main thing: Choosing a provider with an online arrangement portal can shave 3-5 days off the total timeline by eliminating the need for physical mail or in-person appointments.
+The main thing: A provider that handles arrangements and signatures online can often reduce delays by removing the need for physical mail or in-person appointments.

 Common Mistakes to Avoid